HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 The following sections discuss points mainly relevant for project developers and potential new contributors.

 ## Code repository
 The first requirement for an open-source project is fully versioned code in a *public repository*.
 The code should be accessible in anonymous read-only mode by everybody.
 Services like [GitHub](https://github.com) or [GitLab](https://gitlab.com) provide it for free.
 In addition efforts like [hepforge](https://www.hepforge.org/) or labs like CERN or DESY may host HEP-specific packages.
-Services supporting a clone plus *merge-request/pull-request workflow* can be helpful to attract new contributors.
+Services supporting a clone plus *merge-request/pull-request workflow* can be helpful to attract new contributors, as it is the current de-facto standard of open software development.

-## License
+## License and Copyright
-The code and software provided should be properly licensed in order to be able to use code provided by others, and to allow people to re-use, update, or improve the software you provide.
+The ownership and copyright of the code has to be well defined and understood.
+In a second step, the code and software provided should be properly licensed in order to be able to use code provided by others, and to allow people to re-use, update, or improve the software you provide.
 The [HSF technical note](http://hepsoftwarefoundation.org/technical_notes.html) *HSF-TN-2016-01* (*Software Licence Agreements HSF Policy Guidelines*) discusses various options.
 This is one of the topics that is typically ignored at the beginning of a project and hard to fix afterwards.

 ## Compilation and other commands
 Compiling, installing and testing should each be - if possible - single-command actions for building, installing and testing.
 In particular, making testing easy is important.
 A good place to put the necessary information is a *README* file in the repository.
 Relying on community standards like [*CMake*](https://www.cmake.org) make it easier for others to use and understand the setup.